samerwin1/samerwin1.github.io/docs/04-Schematic/schematic.md

 ## Overview

-This page shows the schematic of the IR Distance Sensors Subsystem.
+This page shows the schematic of the IR Distance-Sensing Subsystem.
 The different sections of the schematic show different "modules" of the whole subsystem.
-As labeled, the modules include the Power Supply/Voltage Regulator providing power to all components, the 8-pin ribbon wire connecter for connection between subsystems, the filtered and amplified distance sensors, and the microcontroller handling logic and communication.
+As labeled, the modules include the Power Supply/Voltage Regulator providing power to all components, the 8-pin ribbon wire connecter for connection between subsystems, the IR emitters, the filtered and amplified photodiodes, and the microcontroller handling logic and communication.

 ## Schematic PNG